Rodentman87/mobql/README.md

 When referencing another `DataLoaded...` thing in a property, make sure to decorate it with the `dataLoaded` decorator and define its type. `OBJECT` for a `DataLoadedObject`, `LIST_OBJECT` for referencing a single `DataLoadedListEntry`, `ARRAY_LIST_OBJECT` for an array of `DataLoadedListEntry`s, and finally `NESTED` for a `NestedObject`.

-**(!)
-Important note: if your `DataLoadedListEntry` uses an id with a name other than `id`, make sure to specify it in the super call in the constructor, the registration, and the decorators in classes that reference it.
-This is a quirk of the way the package works atm.
-I didn't spend a ton of time on this since this is a proof-of-concept and not meant to be used in its current state in projects**

 ### Step 2 - Make your data loader

 This package doesn't require the use of any specific graphql client, all you need to do is make a DataLoader that will take a query and variables then return the result that your graphql library gives.